mrstarkng/secure-ftp-client/README.md

 - `libstdc++-6.dll`
 - `libwinpthread-1.dll`

+You will also need to copy the .pyd file from the build directory to the folder that contains the .py files.

 These DLLs are copied from `C:\msys64\ucrt64\bin` and are necessary for the C++ backend to work properly.

 **Current directory structure:**
 - `frontend/main.py` - Application entry point
 - `frontend/*.dll` - Required DLL dependencies
 - `build/ftp_engine.pyd` - Generated Python module
+-> `frontend/ftp_engine*.pyd`

 ---